CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-schduler-agent-and-controllers.md

 A new controller, tenant controller, is introduced to reconcile the changes related to API resource /api/v1/tenants/{tenantName}.

-When a new tenant object is created, tenant controller creates the following default resources for the new tenant:
+When a new tenant object is created, tenant controller creates the corresponding space and the following default resources in the new space:

    * /api/v1/tenants/{tenantName}/namespaces/default
    * /api/v1/tenants/{tenantName}/namespaces/kube-system